LuccaBBombo/Interactive-Frontend-Project/README.md

 * Had issues with the markers not clearing after selecting a new country or city, fixed by adding the clearMarkers function.
 * The email input bar in the contact form was accepting texts without the addition of "@", fixed by changing the input type to "email".
-* Issues with the Jasmine testing for the contact form.
 * Had problems with the alert message not showing when the contact form was submitted.
 Fixed by removing the "console.log" from inside the sendMail function.
 * Had issues of the contact form not resetting after the form was submitted fixed it by assigning the "getElementById" inside to the reset function.